philippmuench/plasmidminer/README.md

 ### Step: 2: optimize hyperparameters

-- *Input: Binary object from Step 1 and 2*
+- **Input:** raw data from Step 1
-- *Output: optimized hyperparameters, ROC*curve, model created from training sample
+- **Output:** optimized hyperparameters, model created from training sample for `roc.py` script

-First we use a smaller subset of the in Step 1 downloaded data.
-For this we use the resample script
+First we have to create a smaller subset of features from the downloaded data.

 ```
 python plasmidminer/resample.py --data_folder dat --output dat_small -c 150 -s -N 500
 ```

-We now build a model using this small subset of the data as train set.
+We can now find the best parameters for various models using this small subset of the data as train set.

 ```
 python plasmidminer/findparameters.py --dataset dat_small -r 90 -t 50 -i 200 --sobol
 ```

-This script will try 200 parameters for each model based on sobol randomness whenever possible and exports the best hyperparameter setting for each model to the `cv/` folder.
+This script will try 200 parameters for each model based on sobol number whenever possible and exports the best hyperparameter setting for each model to the `cv/` folder.
 In this example we see that randomforest with an accuracy of 0.81 outperforms all other tested methods.

+Currently implementated methods:
+- Support Vector Machine
+- Relevance vector machine
+- Random Forest
+- Gradient Boosting Classifier

 ### Step 3: draw a ROC curve

+- **Input:** Folder where pickl objects with trained models are located
+- **Output:** ROC curve, AUC values

-We can draw a ROC curve to visualize performance.
+We can draw a ROC curve to visualize classification performance.
 You may want to draw a new random subset instead of using the same data we used for training before.

 ```
 # move parameter setting file to different folder